Ice Age: Collision Course (soundtrack)

 Ice Age: Collision Course (Original Motion Picture Soundtrack) is the film score to the 2016 film Ice Age: Collision Course, the fifth instalment in the Ice Age franchise and the sequel to Ice Age: Continental Drift (2012).
 The film score is composed by John Debney and released through Varèse Sarabande on July 22, 2016.

 Background

-John Powell, who composed for The Meltdown (2006), Dawn of the Dinosaurs (2009) and Continental Drift (2012), did not return to score Collision Course, due to his commitments on other projects.
+John Powell, who composed for The Meltdown (2006), Dawn of the Dinosaurs (2009) and Continental Drift (2012), was unavailable to return for Collision Course.
 Instead, John Debney was announced as the film's composer in March 2016.
 Debney, who admitted as a fan of the franchise, called that "With a spirit of fun and great collaboration, we tried to create a score that is fun, a little outer spacey, and of course: full of heart".
-David Newman's score from Ice Age (2002) and Powell's score from Dawn of the Dinosaurs were incorporated by Debney in this film.
+Some of Powell's themes, as well as those of David Newman's from the first film, were incorporated by Debney in this film.
 The score was recorded at the Newman Scoring Stage.